|Photo Gallery | Renovation Renderings | Facilities Home|

-Fundraising efforts are still underway for future phases of construction and renovations to Wake Forest Baseball Park, including the 100'x100' indoor batting facility, which will be adjacent to the player development center and will be constructed without interior supporting posts, giving the Wake Forest coaching and training staffs maximum flexibility in their use of the space.
+Fundraising efforts are still underway for future phases of construction and renovations to David F. Couch Ballpark, including the 100'x100' indoor batting facility, which will be adjacent to the player development center and will be constructed without interior supporting posts, giving the Wake Forest coaching and training staffs maximum flexibility in their use of the space.
 Above the facility, plans call for renovations to the concessions stands and restrooms as well as a concourse-level viewing area that could be utilized for both Wake Forest baseball and football games and for other special events.

 In 2015, Wake Forest converted its visiting locker room into a state-of-the-art weight room facility.
 Complete with benches, squat racks, dumbbells, plyometric equipment, and more, the weight room allows student-athletes to get all their work in without having to leave the stadium.